Establishing your brand, business, agency or even yourself as a thought leader is not always easy, but is certainly worth it.

 By establishing yourself or your organization as an authority in your given industry, you will automatically garner more attention and traffic.
 This is a given, right?
 But, practically, how do you actually make it happen?

 Creating thoughtful, valuable and unique content is certainly a great place to start, but developing tons of unique content every week is difficult.
 That’s why we’re huge fans of the Content Hub concept.
+Let’s explore how you can leverage content hubs for your content marketing efforts.

 First things first: What is a Content Hub?